yangshun/front-end-interview-handbook/questions/javascript-questions.md

 ### What are the benefits of using spread syntax and how is it different from rest syntax?

 ES6's spread syntax is very useful when coding in a functional paradigm as we can easily create copies of arrays or objects without resorting to `Object.create`, `slice`, or a library function.
-This language feature is used often in Redux and rx.js projects.
+This language feature is used often in Redux and RxJS projects.

 ```js
 function putDookieInAnyArray(arr) {